 A great spot to mingle with the yuppie just-off-work crowd in Fed Hill at happy hour, especially in the summertime.
 Cuban menu items—a crispy pressed Cuban sammy, pulled chicken breast—are peppered into the Tex-Mex-type menu.

 A newcomer to Light Street, Liv2Eat recasts the mom-and-pop-run restaurant: Though a couple runs it, the menu and feel resembles that of a D.C. bar—classy and hip.
 Order the cookies and milk for dessert.

 1200 Steuart St., (443), 438-3139, miguelsbaltimore.com

 Thoughtful Mexican fare that takes the occasional twist.
-Look for items served with chipotle butter, and don’t miss the Caesar salads—one adhering to the traditional, Tijuana-born mix of yolky, garlicky dressing; the other, with grilled romaine hearts massaged with Caesar dressing.
+Look for items served with chipotle butter, and don’t miss the Caesar salads—one, the traditional, Tijuana-born mix of yolky, garlicky dressing; the other, grilled romaine hearts massaged with Caesar dressing.

 2600 Insulator Drive, (410) 347-4123, nicksfishhouse.com

-Smack-dab on the water, Nick’s menu doesn’t push any boundaries with its crab pretzel or its Chesapeake chicken, but you really can’t beat the outdoor deck in nice weather.
-Brunch in summer.
+Smack-dab on the water, Nick’s menu doesn’t push any boundaries with its crab mac and cheese or its Chesapeake chicken, but you really can’t beat the outdoor deck in nice weather.